def-fun/rtm2/README.md

 + beautify web page

 I'm not familiar with `html` `js` and `css`, and have little experience in programing.
-So, current web page is very ugly, and many function have been finished.
+So, current web page is very ugly, and many function haven't been finished.
 I hope someone could help me :)

 ## Similar_projects
 https://gist.github.com/n3wtron/4624820